-You start a fresh chat inside a Claude Project to ask about Topic B, but Claude keeps referencing facts from Topic A — a chat you had two days ago in the same Project.
-Or worse, it cites a client name or codebase path that should not be on its mind for this new task.
-This is not a bug; it is the Project model working as designed.
-Project knowledge is shared across every chat in that Project, custom instructions apply to every chat, and the model is biased toward whatever signal exists in the Project’s documents.
-Once you understand which surface is leaking, the fix is mechanical.
+You open a fresh chat inside a Claude Project to ask about Topic B, and Claude keeps citing facts from Topic A — a chat you had two days ago in the same Project.
+Or worse, it surfaces a client name or a codebase path that has no business being in this new task.
+This is not a bug; the Project model shares context by design, and as of 2026 it shares it through five different surfaces, not one.

 Common causes

-1. Project knowledge contains documents relevant to the prior topic
+2. Project knowledge (Files) contains documents from the prior topic

-How to judge: Open the Project sidebar, look at the Knowledge section.
-Anything listed there is in scope for every chat.
+How to judge: Open the Project page and look at the Files section.
+Everything listed is in scope for every chat.

-The Project’s “Set instructions for this Project” field is prepended to every chat.
+The Project’s Instructions field is prepended to every chat.
 If it says “always cite the Acme contract,” every chat inherits that, including unrelated ones.
+(The field holds roughly 8,000 characters; people often paste far too much into it.)

-How to judge: Project settings → Custom instructions.
-Read the full text.
+How to judge: Open the Project, click Instructions, read the full text.
 Anything topic-specific is leaking.

-3. You started a “new chat” but actually continued the old one
+5. You started a “new chat” but actually continued an old one

-Clicking the wrong button on Claude’s UI sometimes opens an old chat as if it were fresh.
+Clicking the wrong item in Claude’s UI sometimes opens an old chat as if it were fresh.
 The chat list highlights one item; that is the one you are in.

-How to judge: Look at the URL — /chat/<id>.
-Compare to the sidebar selection.
+How to judge: Look at the URL — /chat/<id> — and compare to the sidebar selection.
 If there are existing turns above your message, this is not a new chat.

-4. Long-running chat carried context into a thread that “feels” new to you
+6. Long-running chat carried context into a thread that “feels” new

 How to judge: Scroll up.
 If there are 30+ turns above your latest message about other topics, those are all in context.

-If you connected a repo or Drive folder to the Project, Claude can re-read those at chat time.
-Updated docs in the source are seen, but so is unrelated content in that source.
+If you connected a repo or Drive folder to the Project, Claude can re-read it at chat time.
+Updated docs are seen, but so is unrelated content in that source.

 How to judge: Project settings → Connected sources.
 Each listed source is potentially in scope.